nayan32biswas/mongodb-odm/docs/tutorial/create.md

 ## Define Model

-We will continue from where we left of in the [Initiate Database and Define Model](./init_and_define_model.md) Chapter.
+We will continue from where we left off in the [Initiate Database and Define Model](./init_and_define_model.md) Chapter.

 ```{.python .annotate}
 {!./docs_src/tutorial/create/tutorial000.py[ln:1-10]!}